gjbex/training-material/Python/Collections/README.md

     represents a tuple that has elements that can be addressed by names, in addition to index.
 This example also shows how to use `itertools` `combinations` iterator, as well as an interesting string format.
+1. `ordered_dict.py`: counts characters from standard input, and stores counts in an `OrderedDict` so that the output reflects the order of the first occurence in the text.
+1. `text.txt`: text file to experiment with.